lintool/IR-Reproducibility/Gov2.md

 + JASS creates a transformation of ATIRE's quantized indexes.
 + The indexing time includes the time taken for ATIRE to generate the index.

+###### MG4J
++ MG4J does not use gap-based compression, but rather [quasi-succinct indices](vigna.di.unimi.it/papers.php#VigQSI).
++ After extracting text from HTML, all maximal subsequences of alphanumerical characters are stemmed using the Porter2 stemmer and indexed.

 ###### Terrier
 + Docids are compressed using gamma delta-gaps and the term frequencies using unary.
 + Positions are compressed using gamma delta-gaps.